 OK to finish.

 First you will need to enable the Transfer Account permission for the Keeper Administrator Role.
-In the case that an employee leaves the company, all of their records and data will be preserved and transferred to a specified user as determined by the Keeper Administrator.

 Admin > Roles > Keeper Administrator